 Available to students on an individual basis.
 Course content, prerequisites, and unit credit to be determined by the Division and the Vice President of Academic Services.
 Courses developed in relation to student interest and staff availability.
-Courses numbered 80-86 are nontransferable.
+Courses numbered 41-44 are (UC credit limited.
+See a counselor.)
+Courses numbered 40, 45 and 46 are (CSU).
+Courses numbered 80-86 are (nontransferable).